metamancer/os/README.md

 > [!NOTE]
 > If you like the game consider becoming a late backer on [Kickstarter](https://www.kickstarter.com/projects/sonofoak/tokyo-otherworld-a-mythic-cyberpunk-rpg), and if you're interested in a Fantasy genre using the same rules engine, check out :Otherscape on [Kickstarter](https://www.kickstarter.com/projects/sonofoak/legend-in-the-mist-rpg).

+## Contributors

+🔧 Currently developed by [@metamancer](https://github.com/metamancer) (Jules Braddock)

+✏️ Original system (LitM) developed by [@aMediocreDad](https://github.com/aMediocreDad) (Filip Ambrosius)

+✨ Contribution to the project UX and user flow by [@Daegony]() (Jorge Pongitor)

+🎲 3D dice graphics by Metamancer, supported by the [Dice So Nice](https://gitlab.com/riccisi/foundryvtt-dice-so-nice) module on Foundry VTT

+All the support, feedback and testing from the various folks on our [Discord](https://discord.gg/XwJe4QWyfy) server!

+## Licenses
+**Foundry VTT:** The project is created following the Foundry VTT Limited License Agreement for system and module development.

+**Fonts:** The fonts used in this project carry their own licenses included in the repository under OFL.